min69u/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.